ruuda/blog/posts/building-elm-0.18-with-stack.md

 -------------------
 This adventure with Elm is in my opinion a good example of a bigger issue with reproducible builds, or builds that are *producible* at all.
-When a program is tied tighly to a specific compiler, builds break if the compiler version is not pinned.
+When a program is tied tightly to a specific compiler, builds break if the compiler version is not pinned.
 If a given commit compiles today,
 I want it to still compile three years from now.